AyoCodess/ayocodess/README.md

 Visit my portfolio website at [ayoadesanya.com](https://ayoadesanya.com).

-#### I have the most experiance in building:

-- Websites (Next.js, Vite), Dashboards (Next.js, Vite), Mobile apps (React Native Expo) and backends with (Node, Convex DB, MYSQL, Express, TRPC, React Query and more)

 <!--
 **AyoCodess/ayocodess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.